 That is, identify the benefit (side airbags protect passengers), and then start asking “Why is that important?”
 You’ll also find that other questions like, “Who?”
 “How?”
 “Where?” and “When?” can help you grasp scenarios as you dig it.
 But start with “Why?”

-Now, is everything going to have a deep benefit?
+Is everything going to have a deep benefit?
 Probably not.
 It’s hard to come up with a deep benefit for perfume or cheese graters.
 But you’d also be surprised at how many things can have a deep benefit once you start asking the questions.

-Your turn!
 Have you seen an ad with a powerful deep benefit?
 What did it say?
 Let us know in the comments below!